nirv-ai/docs/vault/README.md

 # set VAULT_TOKEN to the admin token and verify access (see above)

-# verify admin can login via UI via the browser: e.g. dev.nirv.ai:8300
+# verify admin can login via UI via the browser
-# get admin token and unseal tokens
+## you will need to cat the admin & vault token to your shell  (see above)
+## in order to copy paste into the browser

 # verify token configuration
 ./script.vault.sh get token self